Plans for my birthday trip away this year once again started with a Skyscanner search ‘UK’ to ‘Everywhere’.

 Opening times: 14:00-23:00 Tues-Sun

-Six Nights in Romania: Total Costs
+Six Night Romania Itinerary: Total Costs

 In order to help you organise your own trip, I’ve included a break down of the costs of this trip below.
 I’ve included all flight, accommodation and transport (between destinations) costs, but have excluded entry fees to sights and attractions and the price of any tours I’ve mentioned.
 All costs are per person (but there were two of us to split the accommodation costs between).
+Costs were correct at the time of our visit (June 2016)

 Return flights Birmingham to Bucharest = £70